PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-BossFinder.md

 It does not reset the game or try to preserve balls, thus the path is random every time.

 The stop conditions can be specified on a per-boss basis:
-- Catch and always stop program. (use this if you're looking for this boss)
+- Always stop program. (use this if you're looking for this boss)
-- Catch and stop if shiny.
+- Stop if shiny.
-- Do not catch and continue running.

 Since this program does not know the boss for each adventure, win rates will be lower than the other modes.